Minimum 2:1 in a biomedical science-related subject.

 Months of entry

+This unique one-year programme provides access to modules, placements and experts from three universities.
+The course is run by the Centre for Integrated research into Musculoskeletal Ageing (CIMA) and funded by Medical Research Council and Arthritis Research UK.
+CIMA is a collaboration between the University of Sheffield, the University of Liverpool and the University of Newcastle.
 The course provides multidisciplinary research training on the musculoskeletal system as a whole in the context of ageing.
 The training has a strong focus on employability.
 Topics range from basic science to clinical aspects, from in vitro to in vivo models, and from the latest advances in the assessment of the musculoskeletal system to lifestyle interventions.

 Information for international students

-Overall IELTS grade of 6.5 with a minimum of 6.5 in each component, or equivalent.
+Overall IELTS score of 7.0 with a minimum of 6.5 in each component, or equivalent.

 Course contact details